This Greek salad recipe is so easy to follow. Children love to chop and prepare salad vegetables, turning them into a beautiful, colourful dish.

-Follow a recipe; follow food safety and hygiene rules; tidy away; use measuring spoons and cups; chop using the bridge/claw technique safely; whisk.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; cut using bridge/claw knife technique safely; snip herbs with scissors; whisk.

-Chopping board, knife, large bowl, measuring jug, fork/whisk, measuring spoons.
+Chopping board, knife, scissors, large bowl, small bowl, juicer, measuring jug, weighing scales, fork/whisk, measuring spoons, large spoon.

 Allergens: (Allergens listed are indicative only.
 Allergens vary depending on brand; check the labels on the products you use.)